EXPRESSCLUSTER/Cluster-Set/doc/2Cluster_2SD_Hyper-VRep.md

     *This is the only step not done on the Replica server.
 - **Stop.bat** determines what kind of stop event occurred.
 If the script resource or group was stopped, no action is taken.
 If it is a ‘group move’ or failover, a PowerShell script is called and VM replication is removed from the Hyper-V Primary and Replica servers.
 The VM is also stopped.

 Scripts start or stop on the active server in either cluster.
+If the script fails to enable replication, stopping the script resource and starting it again may fix the problem.
 ## Setup
 1. Prepare four Windows 2019 servers (Standard or Datacenter)
 2. Join all servers to the same domain